telerik/ajax-docs/api/server/Telerik.Web.UI/BoxPlotSeries.md

 Specifies the tooltip value of the bubble item in bubble series when the chart is databound.

+###  DataFieldX `String`

+The data field with the values of the series along the X axis

+###  DataFieldY `String`

+The data field with the values of the series along the Y axis

+###  DataLowerField `String`

+The field which specifies the lower value of the box plot item when the chart is databound.

+###  DataMeanField `String`

+The field which specifies the mean value of the box plot item when the chart is databound.

+###  DataMedianField `String`

+The field which specifies the median value of the box plot item when the chart is databound.

+###  DataOutliersField `String`

+The field which specifies the outliers value of the box plot item when the chart is databound.

+###  DataQ1Field `String`

+The field which specifies the Q1 value of the box plot item when the chart is databound.

+###  DataQ3Field `String`

+The field which specifies the Q3 value of the box plot item when the chart is databound.

+###  DataUpperField `String`

+The field which specifies the upper value of the box plot item when the chart is databound.

+###  ExtremesAppearance `ExtremesAppearance`

+Defines the appearance settings of the extremes.

 ###  Items `SeriesItemCollection`

 The Items collection is Obsolete.
 Use the SeriesItems collection to specify the series items.